Real Estate Referral Fees & How They Work (+ Free Template & Calculator)

 5. Make the Referral

-By the time you contact the referral agent or network, you should have all the details and information to make the process go smoothly.
-You will have the timeline and approval from your client, a clear contract and expectations, and a plan to transition clients to their new agent.
-Whether you introduce your client and referral agent by phone or email, make sure you connect all three parties so that you can introduce them clearly and start their relationship off successfully.
+When you reach out to the referral agent, have the details of your client’s search and their approval along with a drafted contract and plan to transition your client to their new agent.
+Whether you introduce your client and referral agent by phone, email, in person, or virtually, connect all three parties together to help them start their relationship off successfully.

 Dear [Receiving Agent] and [Client(s)],